 3. Take off your shoes when entering a temple, a home and often shops.
 Take your lead by checking the entrance for evidence of others’ shoes and follow suit.

 4. Observe one of the many ceremonies that you are likely to chance upon.
 It is not considered rude, so feel free to watch the locals but do sit behind the priest who is easy to spot given the accoutrements of the role.
+Please do not sit higher that the locals.
+Better to sit on the ground as they pray on the ground, too.

 5. Ensure you buy travel insurance.
 Accidents happen, in the most unexpected of places.
 Did you know that gravity’s pull on a falling coconut harms more world travelers every year than sharks do?